Learning About Coronary Artery Bypass Graft Surgery

 You will probably be able to do many of your usual activities after 4 to 6 weeks.
 But for at least 6 weeks, you'll avoid lifting heavy objects and doing activities that strain your chest or upper arm muscles.

-After surgery, have a heart-healthy lifestyle.
-This lifestyle can help lower your risk of a heart attack or stroke.
-It also can help the bypass last as long as possible.
+After surgery, follow a heart-healthy lifestyle.
+This lifestyle can help lower your risk of a heart attack or stroke or other heart problems.
+It also can help the bypass graft last as long as possible.
 To have a heart-healthy lifestyle:

 • Eat a heart-healthy diet.